AngryMaciek/angry-droid/README.md

 *Maciej Bak*
 *Swiss Institute of Bioinformatics*

-Short tutorial on how to turn your Android smartphone ( :iphone:) into a platform for scientific computing ( :robot:).
+Short tutorial on how to turn your Android smartphone ( :iphone:) into a platform for scientific computing ( :robot:)
 No root required.

 The droid will have: